 12.2 The Contractor shall inform the Company Representative immediately if it is unable to provide the Services or if the Contractor is aware of anything which may prevent the Contractor from complying with the Dynamic Purchasing System Agreement.

-12.3 Without prejudice to the Company’s other powers under the Dynamic Purchasing System Agreement, if the Contractor fails to provide the Services in accordance with this clause 12, the Company may pay another firm to provide part or all of the Services and the costs incurred may be deducted from the Contract Charges or shall be recoverable as a debt.
+12.3 Without prejudice to the Company’s other powers under the Dynamic Purchasing System Agreement, if the Contractor fails to provide the Services in accordance with this clause 12, the Company may pay another firm to provide part or all of the Services and the additional costs incurred may be deducted from the Contract Charges or shall be recoverable as a debt.
+The Contractor shall not paid for what it did not provide.

 13.0 CONTRACTORS STAFF